What is Data Integration?

 Rising Data Volume

 The data sources keep changing—more pop up every now and then— and the volume keeps rising.
-Just as data integration is a continuous process, ensuring that your systems can handle increased data loads and new data sources is also an ongoing challenge.
+Just as data integration is a continuous process, ensuring that your systems can handle increased loads and new data sources is also an ongoing challenge.
 The sheer volume of data you may need to integrate can strain your organization’s infrastructure and resources if it lacks a scalable solution.

 Compatibility

-Dealing with data coming in from various sources and in different formats is the most common issue that data teams encounter.
+Dealing with data coming in from various sources and in different formats is the most common issue that teams encounter.
 Integrating such heterogeneous data requires careful transformation and mapping to ensure that it can work together cohesively.
 It also involves reconciling disparate data structures and technologies to enable seamless interoperability.

 Data Quality